Overview

 Explore

-Utterslev School is the result of a project competition won by KHR in 2000.
-The school is two-track...
+KUA's architecture is the result of a competition won by KHR Architecture in 1997.
+The first phase of the project was...